OPENINGS

 Jeremy Narby, author and activist.

 Major figures from the arts, technology and science alongside researchers in unexplained phenomena, covered areas from parapsychology, ufology, dreams, and other subjects that concerned the exploration of human consciousness.
-Invitees included James Turrell, Terence McKenna, Jacques Vallée, Urike Rosenbach, Roy Ascott, Michael Lindemann, Kathleen Rogers, Keiko Sei, Jeremy Narby, Kristine Stiles, Budd Hopkins, Marko Peljhan, Rod Dickinson, Robert A. Fischer, Sergius Golowin, H. R. Giger, Michael Heim, Robert Bauval.
+Invitees included James Turrell, Terence McKenna, Jacques Vallée, Urike Rosenbach, Roy Ascott, Michael Lindemann, Kathleen Rogers, Keiko Sei, Jeremy Narby, Kristine Stiles, Budd Hopkins, Marko Peljhan, Rod Dickinson, Robert A. Fischer, Sergius Golowin, H. R. Giger, Michael R. Heim, Robert Bauval.
 The Incident brought together parallel debates from often differing fields, such as the comparison of cyberspace, virtual reality and artificial life with studies of the nature of religious experience, shamanism, and dreaming.

 A second symposium was held at the Institute of Contemporary Art, in London, UK in 1996.
 It examined the meaning of phenomena that exists in the realm of the “unexplained” from different angles.
 In addition to a number of participants of the first symposium, it included Robert Bauval, David Peat, Luis Eduardo Luna, Linda Montano and Minette Lehmann.